SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     you should hopefully see your training starting.
 Please note that we can start as many containers that we want at the same time by giving them all different names using the `--name` tag.

+15. Remember, if you ever are in doubt how files are organized inside a docker image you always have the option to start the image in interactive mode:

+    ```bash
+    docker run -it --entrypoint sh {image_name}:{image_name}
+    ```

-15. When your training has completed you will notice that any files that is created when running your training script is not present on your laptop (for example if your script is saving the trained model to file).
+16. When your training has completed you will notice that any files that is created when running your training script is not present on your laptop (for example if your script is saving the trained model to file).
 This is because the files were created inside your container (which is its own little machine).
 To get the files you have two options: